revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 > A compile time error is created. eventhough the anonymous inner class overrides all the methods of the interface, The class Circle doesnt overrides them.

 </details>

+---

+3. identify the error in the following code snippet.

 ## Senario Based